 Patterson was okay too.
 A nice, humble, quiet guy.
 Though he seemed a bit small to be a real heavyweight.
 No doubt Marciano could have cleaned his clock if he’d wanted to but “The Rock” walked away and now look where we’re at.
-All across America, people watching the closed-circuit broadcast, shaking their heads and muttering, “What the hell is going on?” as Liston sat in his corner and Clay went nuts, dancing and running all over the ring like some crazy man.
+All across America, people watching the closed-circuit broadcast, shaking their heads and muttering, “What the hell is going on?” as Liston sat in his corner and Clay went nuts, dancing and running all over the ring like some drugged up lunatic.
 Damn good question.

 Sonny Liston battered and bleeding.
 And it’s only round three.
 What the hell is going on?

 There was a commotion in Clay’s corner before round five, the challenger shouting and waving his hands around, and when the match resumed he was shaking his head and blinking furiously.
-Liston closed in and unleashed a furious barrage of leather, some 15 unanswered punches and again, for a moment, it seemed as if reality was reassuming a familiar shape, until you realized all those punches had had no effect on Clay.
+Liston closed in and unleashed a barrage of leather, some fifteen unanswered punches and again, for a moment, it seemed as if reality was reassuming a familiar shape, until you realized all those punches had had no effect on Clay.

 “What the hell is going on?”